-Concrete is the Cinderella of flooring materials: long relegated to life as a subfloor—and covered up by a host of materials deemed more suitable for display, like wood, tiles, and carpeting.
-But in recent years, it's earned its place in the limelight, polished and ready to take center stage.
-Hardworking, low maintenance, versatile, affordable, and in it for the long term, polished concrete is an undeniably appealing floor choice—but, like everything, not without its faults.
+Concrete is the Cinderella of flooring materials.
+Long relegated to life as a subfloor–and covered up by a host of materials deemed more suitable for display, such as wood, tiles, and carpeting–it’s currently having its day in the sun.
+Hardworking, low maintenance, versatile, affordable, and in it for the long term, polished concrete is an undeniably appealing floor choice–but, like everything, not without its faults.
 Is it the one for you?
 Let our guide help you decide.

-Above: Architects Specht Harpman installed polished concrete floors across the expanse of a 19th century gambrel barn that they renovated in Connecticut.
+Above: Architects Specht Harpman installed polished concrete floors across the expanse of a 19th-century gambrel barn that they renovated in Connecticut.
 Expansion joints are incorporated into the floor to control and minimize cracking.
 Photograph by Michael Moran, courtesy of Specht Harpman Architects.

 What is polished concrete?

-Transforming concrete into a smooth and decorative surface for flooring requires treating it with a concrete densifier, a chemical that is applied over the concrete surface to fill the pores.
-Once the surface is prepared and dried, it is then ground with grinding tools that get progressively finer to achieve the desired finish.
+Transforming concrete into a smooth and decorative surface for flooring requires treating it with a concrete densifier, a chemical that’s applied over the concrete surface to fill the pores.
+Once the surface is prepared and dried, it’s then ground with grinding tools that get progressively finer to achieve the desired finish.
 Polished concrete is measured in grades and finishes: the higher the grade, the larger the exposed aggregates; similarly, the higher the finish, the shinier the polish.

-Above: Diamond-polished concrete floors in the house of Tiina Laakkonen and Jon Rosen.
+Above: Diamond-polished concrete floors in the Amagansett, New York, home of Tiina Laakkonen and Jon Rosen.
 Tour the whole house in the Remodelista book and Rhapsody in Blue.
 Photograph by Matthew Williams.

 Why are concrete floors in vogue?

 Like all things utilitarian, concrete floors are having a moment.
 Thanks to the stalwarts of modernism and their form-follows-function mandate, the material has become synonymous with honesty and integrity.
-When working with large open spaces, concrete floors are an easy and cost-effective way to achieve a unifying aesthetic—one that offers a seamless transition from interior to exterior.
-And, with its thermal conducting properties, concrete works particularly well with radiant floor heating systems, warming up large swathes of floor space efficiently (want to know more about radiant floor heating?
-See Remodelista 101: Five Things to Know About Radiant Floor Heating).
+When working with large open spaces, concrete floors are an easy and cost-effective way to achieve a unifying aesthetic–one that offers a seamless transition from interior to exterior.
+And with its thermal conducting properties, concrete works particularly well with radiant floor heating systems, warming up large swaths of floor space efficiently.
+(Like the idea of cost-effective warmth underfoot?
+See Remodelista 101: 5 Things to Know About Radiant Floor Heating.

 What are the challenges involved in installing a concrete floor?

-Just because concrete implies utility doesn't mean that working with it is simple.
-“I love polished concrete for its visual appeal and its performance as a floor," says London architect Johnny Holland of Hacket Holland (a member of the Remodelista Architect/Designer Directory), “however, I have a few words of cautionary advice.
-The process is not as simple as it sounds, and because the material is wet at first, the timing of all the steps is critical and must be carried out by a specialist."
-Here's what some of those specialized steps involve: Before pouring, the concrete has to be vibrated to remove air bubbles.
-During pouring, the concrete has to be leveled perfectly and expansion joints need to be incorporated to avoid cracking after it's in use.
-To create a smooth surface, a "power float machine" gets run over the concrete at exactly the right moment in the curing when it's still quite wet.
-"The entire process from start to finish occurs over a matter of weeks and the surface must be protected against potential damage while it dries," continues Holland.
-"The specialist contractor then returns to polish the floor, which is done mechanically with abrasive grits (usually with a diamond content).
-This is not a job for a DIYer—or even most ordinary builders.”
+Just because concrete implies utility doesn’t mean that working with it is simple.
+“I love polished concrete for its visual appeal and its performance as a floor,” says London architect Johnny Holland of Hacket Holland (a member of the Remodelista Architect/Designer Directory), “however, I have a few words of cautionary advice.
+The process is not as simple as it sounds, and because the material is wet at first, the timing of all the steps is critical and must be carried out by a specialist.”
+Here’s what some of those specialized steps involve: Before pouring, the concrete has to be vibrated to remove air bubbles.
+During pouring, the concrete must be leveled perfectly and expansion joints must be incorporated to avoid cracking after it’s in use.
+To create a smooth surface, a trowel machine known as a power float gets run over the concrete at exactly the right moment in the curing when it’s still quite wet.
+“The entire process from start to finish occurs over a matter of weeks, and the surface must be protected against potential damage while it dries,” continues Holland.
+“The specialist contractor then returns to polish the floor, which is done mechanically with abrasive grits–usually with a diamond content.
+This is not a job for a DIYer–or even most ordinary builders.”

-What kinds of textures, colors, and finishes are available with concrete floors?
+What kinds of textures, colors, and finishes are available for concrete floors?

-Do concrete floors need to be sealed and what sort of maintainance is involved?
+Do concrete floors need to be sealed, and what sort of maintanence is involved?

-Concrete is susceptible to oil, water, and pet stains, so sealing is recommended—and an easy process (use your installer's recommended sealing product).
+Concrete is susceptible to oil, water, and pet stains, so sealing is recommended–and an easy process (use your installer’s recommended sealing product).
 Your floors will need to be resealed every two to three years to keep them looking as fresh as when they were installed.
-Maintaining a concrete floor is simple: once a week or so, run a dust mop over it to pick up dust and fine particles and then mop with a gentle cleanser.
-Your installer may have recommended products to use.
+Maintaining a concrete floor is simple: Once a week or so, run a dust mop over it to pick up dirt and fine particles, and then mop with a gentle cleanser.
+Your installer may have products to recommend.

 Can you change the finish or color of an existing concrete subfloor?